 - Uncomfortable with your appearance because of the size of your breasts: You should not have to feel self-conscious or embarrassed about your body.
 If your clothes do not fit the way you want them to, or you feel like you can’t wear certain things because of your breasts, a breast reduction may be a good option.

 - Pregnant, breastfeeding, or planning to have children in the future: During pregnancy and breastfeeding it is not recommended to undergo any surgery unless it’s medically necessary.
 Additionally, while you breastfeed, your breasts are changing.
 You should wait at least a few months after you finish breastfeeding to schedule your surgery.
 And if you are planning to have children in the future, you may want to postpone breast surgery.
 Typically, waiting until after you have children is ideal to ensure optimal results that are long-lasting.
 Additionally, removal of breast and glandular tissue could possibly make it more difficult to breastfeed.

 - Women with a history of irregular mammograms: A breast reduction involves removing and reshaping large portions of tissue in the breasts.
 It will also produce some scar tissue that can make interpreting mammograms more challenging.
 Make sure to be open and honest with your surgeon so you can discuss safe options.

 - Smokers: The toxic chemicals from smoking have a number of negative impacts on the body, including limiting the body’s ability to heal itself.
 This causes poor wound healing, as well as sometimes unsatisfactory results from surgical procedures.
 Many doctors will not perform surgery unless the patient quits smoking at least a month prior to surgery.

+You can see some of my patients results in our before-and-after photo gallery.
 If you think you may be a candidate for breast reduction and want more information or would like to discuss your options, request a consultation online with Dr. Yamahata.